Faculty of Fine Arts

 • START EARLY

-A journal reads very bad with it is written over a 5-10 day period.
+A journal reads very badly when it is written over a 5-10 day period.
 The entries are repetitive and banal.
-The marks tend to be low.
+The marks tend to be low as a result.
 The best advice I can give is to start early to give yourself time to be creative and deliver a solid paper.
-Many of you reading this will postpone everything until 2 weeks before the due date.
-Please make an exception and get started early.
+Many of you reading this will plan to postpone everything until 2 weeks before the due date.
+In this case, please make an exception and get started early.
 Your marks will be better.
-You have 5 months to write this paper, use the time.
+You have 5 months to write this paper, use all of that time.

 • REQUIREMENTS

 You must fulfill the minimum requirements of 150 songs.
 This means you cannot submit a journal with 149 songs.
 The marks plummet dramatically for journals that do not meet the minimum requirements set out in the syllabus.
-Ditto for the minumum 30 page requirement.
-Also make sure your journal have each segment of the Jamaican music evolution well represented.
-Read the directive in the syllabus carefully and do you best to fulfill what is requested.
+Ditto for the minimum 30 page requirement.
+Also make sure your journal contains content which applies to our Electronic music genre.
+Electronic instruments must be prominent.
+Also stay away from song on the songs we plan to play in class [they are listed in the song book].

 • WRITE UP

 This is the most important component of the journal.
 Make sure your write-ups are personal and interesting.
 To avoid repetitive banality make entries over a long period and don't be afraid to get personal.
 Keep facts and figures [i.e. anything that is public knowledge] out of the write up portion.
-We don't need to read that the singer was born in Clarendon and moved to Kingston in 1956.
+We don't need to read that the singer was born in London and moved to New York in 1956.
 This is not going to be rewarded.

 • SONG DATA